Discrete Latent Structure in Neural Networks

 In \cref{section:challenges_deterministic}, we have seen that a discrete latent variable assignment \(\widehat{\z}(x, \zparam)\) cannot simply be plugged into a downstream model

 as the gradient through a discrete encoder (\cref{eq:chainrule}) is either null or undefined, preventing gradient-based learning.

-As before, invoking assumption~1, we can focus on a model whose encoder generates factorized scores \(\mbs(\mbx, \zparam)\), and the discrete variable assignment is \( \hat{\bm{z}}_{0}(\bm{s}) = \argmax_{\z \in \cZ} \DP{\z}{\mbs}\).
+As before, invoking \cref{assumption:relaxed_decoder}, we can focus on a model whose encoder generates factorized scores \(\mbs(\mbx, \zparam)\), and the discrete variable assignment is \( \hat{\bm{z}}_{0}(\bm{s}) = \argmax_{\z \in \cZ} \DP{\z}{\mbs}\).
 Instead of relaxing \(\widehat{\z}_0\), as in \cref{chapter:relax}, in this chapter we keep the discrete encoder in the forward pass, but in the backward pass we replace its problematic derivative with a different function.
-The identity surrogate gradient would lead to a mapping \(\widehat{\z}\) with the following behavior
+A possible surrogate gradient is the identity that leads to the following mapping \(\widehat{\z}\) \citep{hinton2012coursera,conditional_bengio}:

-The backward pass therefore multiplies by an identity matrix regardless of the value of \(\mbs\).
+That is, the backward pass multiplies by an identity matrix regardless of the value of \(\mbs\).
 This is the origin of the name ``straight-through,'' as during backpropagation the downstream gradient passes directly through the argmax mapping as if it weren't there.
 The second line in \cref{eq:surrogategrad} is not an assertion, but a construction: we replace the gradient of a function with another function.
 From an optimization point of view, this is incorrect, minimizing a different function than the intended objective.
 However, the update can be informative enough for effective learning in practical applications, and straight-through strategies are easy to implement.